xen0vas/vseutil/README.md

 # vseutil

-vseutil is a tool which performs the following
+vseutil tool performs the following

 - Scan networks and single machines and reads McAfee VSE 8.8.x windows registry values
 - Copy latest DAT file to target machine and executes the DAT in order to keep VSE 8.8.x antivirus updated